 - H2S Awareness

 Removing bladder stones

-Bladder stones – mineral deposits from high concentration of urine in the bladder – can be removed through a procedure called cystolitholapaxy.
-This procedure uses a fibre-optic tube with an optical lens to visualize the stone and break it into several pieces.
+Bladder stones – mineral deposits from the high concentration of urine in the bladder – can be removed through a procedure called cystolitholapaxy.
+This procedure uses a fiber-optic tube with an optical lens to visualize the stone and break it into several pieces.
 The pieces are then flushed from the bladder.